 I have learned with a mixture of great sadness and warm memories that Edith Stearns, my valued recital accompanist and chamber music partner in the 1960s and 1970s, passed away in late 2016 at the advanced age of 99 after a very long and rewarding life in the service of music.
 She was predeceased by her husband, Charles Taylor Trask.
 Like myself a graduate of Boston University's School of Music, she had taught in the school's piano department for 42 years and served for many of them as the department chairperson.
 She also had a rich and varied career as a recitalist and orchestral soloist, both here in the United States and in many European countries as well.
 One of her first accomplishments was winning the Chickering Piano Contest in New York city at the tender age of 16 -- the second place finisher in that competition was also a young Boston area native by the name of Leonard Bernstein.
 She was the first woman chosen by the U. S. State Department's Division of Cultural Programs in the 1950s and 60s, giving over 50 recitals and radio performances in various European countries.
 These performances were designed to present a wide spectrum of contemporary American composition to European audiences, a demanding and time-consuming repertoire from which she did not shrink.

 My first collaboration with Ms. Stearns was on my senior year bassoon recital.
 Having worked with several student pianists during my undergraduate years, I realized that I would need a seasoned professional performer to handle the difficult and unusual repertoire I had chosen for that program, I approached Ms. Stearns, whom I barely knew, and and asked if she would be willing to undertake the task of accompanying me on my recital.
 At the time, it was virtually unheard of for a faculty member to perform in concert with a student, let alone a lowly undergraduate.
-I fully expected to be turned down with a lame excuse that she would be "too busy" to perform with me, especially given her involvement with end-of-semester activities such as piano juries and recitals.
-Much to my amazement, she graciously consented to perform on my recital and readily found the time to prepare for that performance in addition to all of her other responsibilities.
+I fully expected to be turned down with the undoubtedly valid excuse that she would be too busy to perform with me, especially given her involvement with end-of-semester activities such as piano juries and recitals.
+Much to my amazement, she graciously consented to perform on my recital and readily found the time to prepare for that performance in addition to all of her many other responsibilities.

 I quickly learned that Ms. Stearns was a demon sight-reader, a very quick study, and a solid and dependable performance partner.
 She came to the first of our two scheduled rehearsals with all of my music well under her fingers.
 We played through each piece once, discussed a few points of interpretation, then played it through a second time in a virtually finished performance.
 We cancelled the second rehearsal, for which there was no need.
 In this and our successive collaborations over the following decade, I never heard her make a mistake or fumble a passage, either in rehearsal or performance.
 She was always impeccably prepared and delivered the goods every time without fail.
 She was my very ideal of what a professional musician should be.